djeada/Databases-Notes/notes/05_storage_and_indexing/05_indexing.md

 Understanding how indexes are utilized during query execution can help optimize performance.

-#### Index Scan
+### Index Scan

-- **Process**: The database uses the index to find the locations of the data rows but still needs to read the actual data from the table.
+- An index scan occurs when the database utilizes the index to identify data row locations but still requires access to the actual table to fetch full data rows.
-- **Performance**: Improves query speed compared to a full table scan but involves additional disk I/O to read the table data.
+- This process is helpful in reducing the search space compared to a full table scan, but it involves extra disk I/O for retrieving the table data.
+- Index scans are typically employed when the query requires data not fully contained within the index or when the index is not highly selective.
+- While faster than a full table scan, index scans may still be less efficient if the index or query design is suboptimal.

-#### Index-Only Scan
+### Index-Only Scan

-- **Process**: The database retrieves all required data directly from the index without accessing the table.
+- An index-only scan happens when the database can satisfy the entire query using only the data stored within the index, avoiding the table entirely.
-- **Performance**: Faster than an index scan because it reduces disk I/O by eliminating the need to read the table data.
+- This approach improves performance by eliminating the need for additional disk I/O to access table data.
+- Index-only scans are effective when queries target columns that are fully indexed and contain all required information.
+- Maintenance of index statistics is essential to ensure accurate query optimization and enable efficient index-only scans.
+- The efficiency of an index-only scan depends on the completeness of the index and the design of the queries accessing it.

 ### Combining Indexes